MrBobertus/MrBobertus.github.io/RandomDevMemes/README.md

 This project is licensed under the **MrBobertus Limited Commercial License (MLCL)**. **⚠ EXCEPT THE API ENDPOINT ⚠**.

 **Commercial use is strictly prohibited without prior written permission.**
+**⚠ If the developer of the API endpoint requests that I cease using it, please contact me at mr.bobertus.dev@gmail.com.
+In such a case, any commercial licenses granted for the use of this API endpoint will be immediately revoked.**

 To obtain permission for commercial use, please contact MrBobertus at mr.bobertus.dev@gmail.com.